MGJvanGroeningen/gaia_oc_amd/README.md

 `python evaluate_clusters.py [clusters]`,

 where the clusters arguments works the same as before.
+By default, this function looks for model parameters in a 'deep_sets_model' directory.
 Candidate membership probabilities are saved in a candidates.csv file in the data/results directory of the corresponding cluster.
 The script also creates a number of plots that show the distribution of the obtained members and compares it to either the training members or a supplied set of comparison members.

 ## Exploring the code